After nationwide backlash, a school board rescinded its vote to scratch 5 books off high school curriculums

-(CNN)An Alaska school board that fell under the national spotlight after removing five books off high school reading lists has rescinded its vote.
+(CNN)An Alaska school board that fell under the national spotlight after removing five books from high school reading lists has rescinded its vote.

 The Matanuska-Susitna Borough School District in Palmer voted in April to scratch five books off the district's curriculum for high school English elective courses.
 On Wednesday, six members voted in favor of rescinding that vote and taking another look at the proposed curriculum and books.

-The books the board voted against were F. Scott Fitzgerald's "The Great Gatsby"; Ralph Ellison's "Invisible Man"; Joseph Heller's "Catch-22"; Tim O'Brien's "The Things They Carried"; and Maya Angelou's "I Know Why the Caged Bird Sings."
+The books the board had voted against were F. Scott Fitzgerald's "The Great Gatsby"; Ralph Ellison's "Invisible Man"; Joseph Heller's "Catch-22"; Tim O'Brien's "The Things They Carried"; and Maya Angelou's "I Know Why the Caged Bird Sings."

-According to the district's Office of Instruction, the books were deemed controversial because of concepts including sexual references, rape, racial slurs, scenes of violence and profanity.
+The books were deemed controversial because of concepts including sexual references, rape, racial slurs, scenes of violence and profanity, according to the district's Office of Instruction.
 Angelou's book, the office said, includes "sexually explicit material such as the sexual abuse the author suffered as a child" as well as "'anti-white' messaging."

 Community outrage

 The board's April vote drew backlash from hundreds of community members and residents across the US as well as organizations like the American Civil Liberties Union.
-And a famous band even chimed in to say they'd send the removed books for free to any student in the district who wanted them.
+A famous band even chimed in to say it'd send the removed books for free to any student in the district who wanted them.

 In a board meeting earlier this month, dozens testified against the decision.
-And during the board's latest meeting, at least 80 cars lined up outside the district's building to protest, according to Wasilla resident Denile Ault, who was also there.
+And during the board's latest meeting, at least 80 cars showed up outside the district's building to protest, according to Wasilla resident Denile Ault, who was there.
 Nearly 600 tuned in to the meeting's livestream.

 Sabrena Combs, Palmer City Council member, told CNN that she was pleased with the "small victory" but said she recognized "we have a long road ahead of us to ensure curriculum for our students is to the standard we desire as parents and community members."